Save UP TO 20% with our annual plans

 Exactly how the reader does it is a bit too technical to get into here, but it works basically the same way as a scanner at a grocery store when it scans a barcode.

-Statistically speaking, you probably have a QR code reader already.
+Statistically speaking, you probably have a solution to read QR codes already available.
 In fact, you might even be holding it in your hand right now.
 Virtually all modern phones come with a QR code reader installed.
 Generally, it will be bundled with the camera app.
-If your phone doesn’t automatically recognize and scan QR codes, you may have to turn the code reader on by adjusting a setting in the camera app.
+If your phone doesn’t automatically recognize and read QR codes, you may have to turn the code reader on by adjusting a setting in the camera app.
 If you have an older phone or a phone that doesn’t have a reader pre-installed, you can download one from your preferred app store.
 Many of them are free and easy to install and use.

 Your QR code has an abundance of tracking information to share with you.
 Use the tracking information to create better campaigns and get even more engagement.